javisar/ONI-Modloader-Mods/README.md

 Downloads
 ---------
 * Choose 'Download or Clone'.
-* Put the desired dlls into the Mods folder "OxygenNotIncluded\Mods".
+* Put the desired mods into the Mods folder "OxygenNotIncluded\Mods".
 * BE SURE to also copy **ALL** required config and icons folders.